leekevinyg/wdio5-mocha-testrail-reporter/README.md

-#Testrail Reporter for Mocha
+## Testrail Reporter for Mocha

-Pushes test results into Testrail system.
+Pushes test results into a Testrail system.

 ## Installation